 Alabama Driver’s License Suspension for 90 days for Out-of-State Drivers – If he or she is licensed by another state, the privilege to drive in Alabama will be suspended by virtue of any DUI first offense conviction for a period of 90 days.
 Nationally, the in other states, their department of motor vehicles or department of public safety of another state (like Georgia, Florida, Mississippi or Tennessee) will honor that Alabama DUI license suspension from an Alabama criminal court, once the driver goes back to his or her state of residence, if Alabama DPS reports the conviction and driver license suspension to them, as is required by Alabama law.

-Look back Period for Determining 2nd DUI Offense Status – Alabama’s “lookback” period under Alabama DUI laws is five years.
-This means that if a person has only a first offense DUI, and the day that he or she is convicted of the second offense DUI is more than five years after the date of conviction for the first DUI offense, he or she will be sentenced within the minimum and maximum range of punishment as a person with a DUI first offense in Alabama.
-However, if the second offense DUI conviction is within five years of the date of the DUI first conviction, he or she will be punished for 2nd offense DUI, as a second-time driving while impaired offender in Alabama.
+Look back Period for Determining 2nd DUI Offense Status – Alabama’s “look back” period under Alabama DUI laws is ten years.
+This means that if a person has only a first offense DUI, and the day that he or she is convicted of the second offense DUI is more than ten years after the date of conviction for the first DUI offense, he or she will be sentenced within the minimum and maximum range of punishment as a person with a DUI first offense in Alabama.
+However, if the second offense DUI conviction is within ten years of the date of the DUI first conviction, he or she will be punished for 2nd offense DUI, as a second-time driving while impaired offender in Alabama.

-North Carolina has the same type of lookback law in their DWI laws for license suspension, but is similar to Georgia in having a longer lookback period (7 years).
-Plus, NC measures the time frame as being date-of-last conviction to date-of-new-arrest.
-Because DUI law firm handles so many DUI in Alabama arrests, our Alabama lawyers constantly need to collaborate with a DUI attorney in a neighboring state, to know these repercussions.
+North Carolina has the same type of look back law in their DWI laws for license suspension, but is similar to Georgia in having a long look back period (7 years).
+Plus, NC measures the timeframe as being date-of-last conviction to date-of-new-arrest.
+Because our DUI law firm handles so many DUI in Alabama arrests, our Alabama lawyers constantly need to collaborate with a DUI attorney in a neighboring state, to know these repercussions.
 This type of law provides much greater punishment for people arrested for DWI in North Carolina, if they are repeat offenders.

 Out of State Prior Convictions Complicate Your Alabama DUI Case – So, if you were convicted of DUI-DWI-OWI in any other state, the complexity of our investigation, in analyzing all aspects of your potential DUI Alabama punishment, increases for our DUI law firm.
 Another neighboring state, Tennessee, now has mandatory ignition interlock for even a 1st DUI conviction, when any conviction for an Alabama DUI gets reported to them.
 Thus, our DUI lawyers must interpret the impact of Alabama drunk driving laws and inform a Tennessee licensee of that substantial extra cost and restrictions of their driving privileges, when they go back to their home state with an Alabama DUI conviction.
 Many times, a TN licensee will want to fight the case, rather than simply accept this lengthy driver license suspension, plus ignition interlock cost.